26.10.2022 | Nikolay Valiotti

 If you’re considering product integration, below are guides for further reading:

-One of the biggest benefits of Looker Studio dashboards is that users can view multiple pieces of data on one screen, where key data is supplemented by additional information.
+One of the biggest benefits of data storytelling with Google Looker Studio is that users can view multiple pieces of data on one screen, where key data is supplemented by additional information.
 For example, you can combine data from different Google Analytics sets, add data from Google Ads, YouTube, and anything that can be pulled into Google Sheets, offering an in-depth overview for business intelligence.

 To add new data to an existing report: